Cross Country Perspectives Addressing Environmental Contamination Liability Risks.

-The Canadian Institute’s conference on Regulatory and Litigation Risks of Contaminated Lands takes a deep dive into the most critical challenges affecting land developers, real estate and legal professionals, and environmental management officials.
+The Canadian Institute’s advanced conference on Contaminated Sites Liability & Litigation Risk takes a deep dive into the most critical challenges affecting land developers, real estate and legal professionals, and environmental management officials.
 Join this one-day national event April 22, 2021 on our dynamic virtual platform, to delve into the law, regulation and enforcement.

 Roxanne MacLean, P.Geo

 Senior Environmental Officer, Regional Office of Environmental Coordination (ROEC)

 Fisheries and Oceans Canada

 - How to Meet Reporting Obligations Across Jurisdictions